-Conor McGinn: To ask the Secretary of State for Defence, if he will list the Department's funding for projects supporting Armed Forces veterans by local authority area in each year since 2010.
+Conor McGinn: To ask the Secretary of State for Communities and Local Government, what estimate he has made of the number of rough sleepers in the St Helens local authority area in each year since 2010.

 Conor McGinn: I am an MP from Northern Ireland, but not a Northern Ireland MP, which makes speaking in debates such as this one rather peculiar, because everyone from Northern Ireland has a background or perceived affiliation.
 I find, when I say something that nationalists agree with, that they say, “Well, he hasn’t forgotten where he has come from.”
 When I say something with which they...

 Conor McGinn: I thank my hon.
 Friend for that; the position is very strong and very clear.
 The legacy of the peace process is not a Labour legacy; it is a legacy shared between us all.
 I hope that the Conservative party will reflect on that in these debates, and I am disappointed that the Government have not accepted the new clause today.
 It is disingenuous to say that the European Union is not mentioned...

 Conor McGinn: Is that not the frustration?
 The bridge was a chance to enhance connectivity, not just across Liverpool city region but with Wigan, Warrington, Chester and right into north Wales, but if workers in St Helens are having to pay £80 a month, and businesses are having to pay thousands of pounds a year, does it not become a barrier and a disincentive to building our economic region?